-10 Advanced SEO Tips & Techniques You Need to Know
+10 Advanced SEO Tips & Techniques You Need To Know

 These got much more sophisticated.
 Now they feel like Excel.

-9. List Your Products on Amazon (Especially If You’re B2C)
+9. List Your Products On Amazon (Especially If You’re B2C)

-Did you know that 56 percent of people go to Amazon first when they need to do some shopping?

 Amazon is basically the Google of ecommerce.

-So, if you sell something and you are still not on Amazon, think how you miss all those 56 percent of customers going past Google search.
+So, if you sell something and you are still not on Amazon, think how you miss all those 56% of customers going past Google search.

 If you are ready to take this opportunity, mind that Amazon uses its own search algorithm known as A9.